 Integration of Disciplinary Expertise with Career Opportunities – Students will be able to link their chosen majors to the trends and practices learned through the management minor.
 Specific, discipline based elective courses, reinforced by internships, will connect theory to practice in existing areas of employment.

-The minor requires a minimum of six courses (18 hours) selected from three tiers that will insure the students have an acquaintance with basic business language and practices as well as an interdisciplinary perspective.
+The minor requires a minimum of six courses (18 hours) selected from three tiers that will ensure the students have an acquaintance with basic business language and practices as well as an interdisciplinary perspective.
 Courses taken in the Freeman School, apart from Accounting 2010, will be considered for credit on a case by case basis.
 A maximum of two courses may be counted from a study-abroad program, provided the courses are accepted by the specific department advisor and the director of SLAMM.
 Registration is restricted to SLAMM minors during priority registration.
 Open to all students thereafter.

 Completion of the Major/Minor Declaration form is required.